pypa/cibuildwheel/docs/faq.md

 - MacOS: calling cibuildwheel from a python3 script and getting a `ModuleNotFoundError`?
 Due to a (fixed) [bug](https://bugs.python.org/issue22490) in CPython, you'll need to [unset the `__PYVENV_LAUNCHER__` variable](https://github.com/joerick/cibuildwheel/issues/133#issuecomment-478288597) before activating a venv.

+### Building Python 2.7 / PyPy2 wheels

+See the [cibuildwheel verison 1 docs](https://cibuildwheel.readthedocs.io/en/1.x/) for information about building Python 2.7 or PyPy2 wheels.
+There are lots of tricks and workaround there that are no longer required for Python 3 in cibuildwheel 2.

 ### Linux builds on Docker

 Linux wheels are built in the [`manylinux` docker images](https://github.com/pypa/manylinux) to provide binary compatible wheels on Linux, according to [PEP 571](https://www.python.org/dev/peps/pep-0571/).
 Because of this, when building with `cibuildwheel` on Linux, a few things should be taken into account: